The summer solstice 2019 at Avebury

 If vehicles are parked illegally elsewhere they are likely to be given fines and moved on.

-To tackle the growing numbers gathering on the Ridgeway there will be patrols by the Police and Wiltshire Council before, during and after Solstice this year.
+Due to the growing numbers of vehicles gathering on the Ridgeway there will be patrols by the Police and Wiltshire Council before, during and after Solstice.

 Regular patrols of the Ridgeway will ensure safety, keep access along the byway open and prosecute and remove those found to be breaking the law.